newtonhonk/dosMarkable/README.md

 **USE AT OWN RISK.
 There are some commands that uses delete *.*!
 So be carefull!**

 My skills in creating .bat files are limited, so improvements are highly welcome.
+Also still searching for a way to download all documents from the reMarkable tablet just with windows system tools.

 ---
 ## Installation: